deanbantleman/get_gists/README.md

 # Overview
 Code that will list Github Gists

+# Environment
+This code was executed on a Windows 10 machine and the Windows Subsystem for Linux (WSL) was used to host an Ubuntu 20.04.6 execution environment.

 # Setup your local environment

 1. Clone the repo to your local system: